This was Crawler, our earliest system.

 At the front and rear of the Core segment existed manually soldered arrays of 5mm white LED flat-lensed diodes, providing lighting in low-light conditions.
 These LED arrays were each soldered to resistors and in turn to 5V relay modules, interfacing with the Mega 2560 microcontroller.
 The LED arrays were each jacketed under heat with a UL224 flame-retardant polymer heat shrink, with a total of 119 soldered joints.

 A lightweight aluminum pressure vessel of welding specification was painted and incorporated directly under the canopy, housing pressurized argon at 153 bar, and plumbing transferred this Argon using a set of valves and regulators to the rear of the Core segment, where it was ejected from the exterior through tubing and delivered to the injector.
-This gaseous argon was continually blown over the work spot from the injector during operation at a constant flow rate to serve as localized shielding, in order to combat oxidation.
+This gaseous argon was continually blown over the work spot from the injector during operation at a constant flow rate to serve as localized shielding, in order to combat the effects of oxidation.
 The injector, affixed to the end effector of MECA500, also incorporated fiber terminators from two separate fiber lasers.
 These fiber lasers, two Coherent FAP800-L-16W 830NM, supplied heat for the DED process and were themselves cooled using two Arctic Freezer 11 LP-100W CPU Coolers.
 Laser beams were delivered to the injector using laser-grade fiber optic cables.
 The interior of the Core segment was further aided in airflow using an Arctic P12 Silent 120mm case fan and an Arctic P8 SIlent 80 mm case fan.
 The fiber lasers were powered independently using two Enersys (Hawker) Cyclon 2V/25 Ah sealed lead acid batteries (3.36 kg).
 Mega 2560, the LEDs, the case fans, and other auxiliary electronic components were powered using four Enegitech 9V 1.2 Ah lithion-ion batteries.
 Power was delivered among all of these elements appropriately using clips, connectors, buck converters, and other interfaces.
 To power the 24 servo motors of the Leg segment, which require great power to maintain their rated holding torque, four Turnigy 20,000 mAh 6S 12C lithium-polymer battery packs (10.52 kg) were incorporated into the Core segment for the powertrain.
-1 battery was allocated to two legs, respectively.
+1 battery was allocated each to two legs, respectively.
 Feedstock was housed within the structure on a spool, and transferred by means of NEMA 14 0.9 deg high-precision stepper motors, driven by DRV8825 drivers.
 Plasti-dip rubber coating aerosol was utilized to aid in feedstock travel.
 A 17 gauge aluminum wire was utilized, and delivered to the injector out of the exterior using PTFE tubing.
-Each of these components described was supported within the structure by an aluminum underframe, which was cold-welded to the physical body and cold-welded together.
+Each of these components described was supported within the structure by an aluminum underframe, which was JB-welded to the physical body and fused together.
 The underframe further reinforces the body against axial loads and directional tension.

-Procedurally, Crawler would first rest on the bottom of the Core segment, with legs raised.
+Procedurally, Crawler would first rest on the belly of the Core segment, with legs raised.
 Each servo motor was positioned during integration so that this was their 'idle' state.
-When powered on, the legs actuated downward, lifting the body off the ground.
+When powered on, the legs actuated downward, in order to lift the body off the ground.
 Vision and sensory systems would perform simultaneous localization and mapping (SLAM) in order to map the environment and prepare to navigate throughout it.
 Crawler would identify characteristics within the environment deemed 'ideal' for printing, such as level metallic substrate surfaces and open space through which to maneuver, and then position itself based on these features for printing.
-For printing, the arm would actuate into position, and then execute machine code for motion, translated from a 3D model (a cartesian coordinate frame was utilized, similar to traditional 3D printers, only executed using a 6-DOF robotic arm), and each layer of the aluminum feedstock would be deposited under gaseous argon shielding flow from the injector.
+For printing, the arm on the rear would actuate into position, and then execute machine code for motion, translated from a 3D model (a cartesian coordinate frame was utilized, similar to traditional 3D printers, only executed using a 6-DOF robotic arm), and each layer of fluid aluminum feedstock would be deposited under gaseous argon shielding flow from the injector.
 The robot would conclude by returning to its home position, where the legs would lower it onto its belly and thereafter lift up off the ground to idle, before powering off.
 During this entire process, no human is involved in the state flow.